What is Palmitoylethanolamide (PEA)?

 Mar 14, 2021

 Palmitoylethanolamide (PEA) is one of the oldest and most well researched natural products that balances inflammation and protects the immune system.
-But you may never of heard about it – even as its poised to become the next CBD.
+But you may never have heard about it – even as its poised to become the next CBD.
 Why?
 Because this story contains a mystery – one that leads to another mystery.

 Recently, CV Sciences released an immune product containing PEA - CV Defense - which has already won awards for its powerful science backed formula.
 But we learned that many people are not aware of the rich history and extensive science that backs this intriguing ingredient.